Do you need employment law services for your business in Germany?

 General Protection against dismissal

 Under the German Dismissal Protection Act, the freedom of the employer to dismiss an employee is substantially restricted.
-If an employer employs more than 10 employees and if the relevant employee has been employed for more than six months, the employer may ordinarily give notice to terminate only if the termination is justified by
+If an employer employs more than 10 employees and if the relevant employee has been employed for more than six months, the employer may ordinarily give notice to terminate only if the termination is justified by a vaild reason.

 The employer must be able to explain and justify the weighting of the four criteria mentioned above or any additional criteria used to arrive at a specific decision.
 However, if the employer and the works council manage to agree on a list of the workers to be dismissed, then social justification is presupposed and can only be challenged in court on the grounds of gross misjudgment.
 Generally speaking, the implied social basis of the mechanism tends to protect more vulnerable employees.